DiaanEngelbrecht/cali/README.md

 ## TODO's

-- Fix controller mod.rs gen error to not delete other file contents.
 - Add formatting to other issues.
-- Publish, medium priority.
 - Flesh out the rest of snare for some "feels really nice" ORM goodness.
 - Add postgres support to snare, lower priority
 - Move some internal logic to internal crates to test crate splitting, lower priority